Preschool banking case study

 ABC Preschool has the following accounts in place to manage funds effectively and provide clarity to committees:

 The Day to Day Account is used as the main operating account.
 This account requires two signatories to transact, ensuring funds are secure.
-Parent contributions are either paid directly to the account or deposited at the local Commonwealth Bank branch.
-Bills are paid via Internet Banking and there is a Cheque Book attached, to pay suppliers when required.
+Parent contributions can be paid directly to the account via account transfer.
+Bills can be paid via our Internet Banking.

 The Petty Cash Account has a Visa Debit Card linked and is used by the nominated preschool teacher to make purchases.
 This way, teachers have the ability to easily manage their daily routine and there is no need to keep cash on the premises.
 Plus, for added security, all transactions from this account can be viewed via Internet Banking.
 As the Visa Debit card can be used to perform Visa purchases, the entire balance of the Petty Cash Account can be accessed by the cardholder.